 - Full Fact's Chief Executive Will Moy is a member of Ofcom's Making Sense of Media advisory panel, which launched in July 2019

-For more information on our policy work, please contact our policy managers Nicola Aitken, Rebecca Hill or Cassie Staines.
+For more information on our policy work, please contact our policy manager Nicola Aitken.
 We'll be adding more of our past policy work to this page over time.